Shab00/redPillYoutube/README.md

 ### Future Work
 - Expand the dataset to include more channels and videos.
-- Perform advanced NLP analysis (e.g., topic modeling, emotion detection).
+- Perform advanced NLP analysis (e.g., topic modelling, emotion detection).
 - Compare "red pill" content with other types of YouTube content (e.g., mainstream, educational).
 - Develop a dashboard for real-time monitoring of "red pill" content trends.